ln-vortex/ln-vortex/docs/client-rpc.md

 You can set `nodeId` to specify the node's pubkey to open the channel to.

-Or you can set neither and LnVortex will generate an address to do the collaborative transaction to.
+Or you can set neither and Vortex will generate an address to do the collaborative transaction to.

 - coordinator: String - name of the coordinator
 - outpoints: Array[String] - outpoints should be in the `txid:vout` format